Is Travel Medical Insurance Expensive?

 Licensed in all 50 states • Fiduciary, family-owned since 1980

-How much does travel medical insurance cost per trip?
+How much does travel medical insurance typically cost for a two-week trip?

-What’s the difference between travel medical and trip insurance?
+What is the difference between travel medical insurance and trip cancellation insurance?

 About the Author: